 Bins should be removed from the highway as soon as possible following collection (maximum 24 hours) and returned to your property.

 Please note that your bins will not be collected if rubbish is compacted, bin lids can’t close or bins are too heavy to safely be collected.
 Please do not put plastic bags in your bin.
+You can however use compostable liners.
 If your bin has not been collected you should have received a bin tag informing you of the reasons why this has happened.
 If your bin has not been collected and you have not received a bin tag please visit the missed bins page to report it.

 Putting non-compostable items in your brown-lidded bin can cause lots of problems with the composting process.
-Common contaminations include plastics, food waste, plant pots and rubble.
+Common contaminations include plastics bags, food packaging, plant pots and rubble.

 Please see the A-Z of rubbish and recycling if you are unsure of where an item should go.